provenance-io/ibc/contracts/exchange/README.md

 The following messages can be used to interact with the contract.

 `Trade {coin: Coin}` - Takes in a coin and exchanges it for either the opposite one.
-The --amount flag MUST be included if the native_denom is the coin being sent in.
+If the native denom is NOT a restricted denom, then the --amount flag MUST be included when attempting to trade a native denom for a private denom.
 `SetExchangeRate {exchange_rate: Decimal}` - Changes the exchange rate on the contract.
 It can only be set by the owner.
 `SetOwner {owner: String}` - Changes the owner of the contract.
 It can only be set by the owner.